 - Their skill sets don’t match the evolving role

-- No support from boss
+- No support from the boss

-- Reached the limits of their capabilities
+- They reached the limits of their capabilities

 - Constant disagreements with another personality in the team